The Marvelous Land Of Oz

 to learn the truth about the girl Ozma, and unless you tell me

+no!
 Don't do that!" exclaimed the Tin Woodman.
-"It would be an awful
+"It would

-merely a threat," returned Glinda.
-"I shall not put Mombi to
+it is merely a threat," returned Glinda.
+"I shall not put

 death,